parsecsv/csv-spec/README.md

     ```

 2. Though it is recommended, the last record in a file is not required to
     have a ending line break.
-For example:

     CSV: